 Scanning electron microscopy

-• Fast turnaround times
+- Fast turnaround times

-• Personal service from method experts
+- Personal service from method experts

-• Competitive prices
+- Competitive prices

-• Result accuracy guarantee
+- Result accuracy guarantee

 Suitable samples

-The difference between SEM and traditional microscopy
+SEM vs. traditional microscopy

-The resolution of a picture taken with a microscope - that is, the shortest possible distance between two different targets with which the targets can still be distinguished from each other - depends on the wavelength of the electromagnetic radiation (for example light).
 Because electrons have a shorter wavelength than photons, electrons can be used instead of light to get a higher resolution.
 Therefore, the smallest details of the sample can be seen more closely with an electron microscope than with a traditional optical microscope.
 If an even higher resolution is needed, transmission electron microscopy (TEM) may be used.
+You can read more about the differences between SEM and TEM in this article.

 Suitable sample matrices

-• Solid samples
+- Solid samples

-• Powders
+- Powders

-• Metals
+- Metals

-• Polymers
+- Polymers

 Ideal uses of SEM

-• Product development and quality control, for example failure analyses
+- Product development and quality control, for example failure analyses

-• Material examination, for instance observation and measurement of the tiny detailed structures of the material’s surface and analysis of its breaking mechanisms
+- Material examination, for instance observation and measurement of the tiny detailed structures of the material’s surface and analysis of its breaking mechanisms

-• Study of complex environmental and biological samples to find out the microscopic structures of their surfaces
+- Study of complex environmental and biological samples to find out the microscopic structures of their surfaces

-Ask for a quote
+Ask for an offer

 Frequently asked questions

-Scanning electron microscopy is also used to screen solid surfaces for cracks or impurities, detect nanoparticles in food samples, and analyze the thickness of semiconductive thin films.
+Scanning electron microscopy is commonly used to screen solid surfaces for cracks or impurities, detect nanoparticles in food samples, and analyze the thickness of semiconductive thin films.
+SEM can also be used for particle size distribution analysis, where its advantage is the ability to detect particle shape as well as size.

 In the SEM-EDX method, an EDX detector (also called EDS) is connected to a standard SEM machine.
 SEM-EDX can be used for identifying elements and determining their distribution and concentrations in the sample.
 When electrons interact with the surface of the sample, they make the sample produce X-rays which can be detected with an EDX detector.
 Because every element has its own kind of X-ray spectrum, the elements and compounds in the sample along with their concentrations can be discovered with SEM-EDX.

-In addition to EDX, an X-ray detector (XRF) can also identify elements even to the nearest micrometer based on their X-ray spectra when used together with SEM.
+In addition to EDX, an X-ray detector (XRF) can identify elements even to the nearest micrometer based on their X-ray spectra when used together with SEM.

 If the sample is too large for the microscope, it may need to be cut before the analysis.
 This is often done using focused ion beam technology.
 Other sample preparation techniques are usually needed if the sample is dirty, wet, or does not conduct electricity.